Canonical decompositions for Poincar\'e duality pairs: Enclosing properties of Annulus-Torus Decompositions

-We will start by showing that $\mathcal{F}$ is contained in $\mathcal{F} ^{\prime}$.
+First we will show that $\mathcal{F}$ is contained in $\mathcal{F}^{\prime}$.
 To do this we need to consider almost invariant subsets of $G$ which are not adapted to $\partial G$.
 We start with the following simple result.